katono254/Raterapp/README.md

 * Run the application
 The steps provided above requires you to add commands in you computer terminal.
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }

 ## Technologies Used
 * Python3.6
 * Django 1==1